Blockchain Comparative Guide

 4.1 Can a smart contract satisfy the legal requirements of a legal contract under the laws of your jurisdiction?
 What will be considered when making this determination?

-While there is no Cayman Islands precedent addressing this question, we see no reason why a smart contract could not be enforceable as a legal contract under the laws of the Cayman Islands.
+There is no reason why a smart contract could not be enforceable as a legal contract under the laws of Jersey.

 4.2 Are there any regulatory or governmental guidelines or policies within your jurisdiction which provide guidance on regulating/defining smart contracts?

 There are no regulatory or governmental guidelines regarding the enforceability of smart contracts.
-However, the Electronic Transactions Act (2003 Revision) helpfully provides that that the offer and acceptance of a contract may be expressed by means of electronic record.
-On the face of it, this would suggest that smart contacts are enforceable under Cayman Islands law.
+However, the Electronic Communications (Jersey) Law 2000 helpfully provides that the offer and acceptance of a contract may be expressed by means of electronic communication.
+On the face of it, this would suggest that smart contacts are enforceable under Jersey law.

 4.3 What parts of traditional contract might smart contracts be able to replace?